EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Limitations and Future Work

 \section{Limitations and Future Work}

-Despite the good performance of EvadeDroid in deceiving ML-based malware detectors, the proposed method has some limitations that can be considered as future work.
-One of the shortcomings of EvadeDroid is the relative increase in the size of adversarial examples that seems high, especially for the small Android malware apps.
-This deficiency may cause malware detectors to be suspicious of the adversarial examples, particularly for popular Android applications.
-Working on the organ harvesting used in the program slicing technique, especially finding the smallest vein for a specific organ can address this limitation because each organ has usually multiple veins of different sizes.
+In this section, we elaborate on the limitations of our proposed method, which can be considered as future work.
+One of the concerns of EvadeDroid is the adversarial payload size (i.e., the relative increase in the size of AEs) that might be relatively high, especially for the small Android malware apps.
+This deficiency may cause malware detectors to be suspicious of the AEs, particularly for popular Android applications.
+Improving the organ harvesting used in the program slicing technique, in particular, finding the smallest vein for a specific organ, can address this limitation as each organ has usually multiple veins of different sizes.

-On the other hand, EvadeDroid particularly crafts malware samples to mislead the malware detectors that use static features for classification.
-Therefore, we believe our proposed evasion attack is not able to deceive ML-based malware detectors that work with behavioral features specified by dynamic analysis as the perturbations are injected into malicious apps within an \texttt{IF} statement that is always \texttt{False}.
+Additionally, EvadeDroid particularly crafts malware apps to mislead the malware detectors that use \textit{static} features for classification.
+We do not anticipate our proposed evasion attack to successfully deceive ML-based malware detectors that work with behavioral features specified by dynamic analysis as the perturbations are injected into malicious apps within an \texttt{IF} statement that is always \texttt{False}.
 Therefore, it remains an interesting avenue for future work to evaluate how our proposed attack can bypass behavior-based malware detectors.

+\ha{Furthermore}, since EvadeDroid uses a well-defined optimization problem \ha{outlined in Algorithm~\ref{alg_generate_adm}}, it can be extended to other platforms \ha{(e.g., Windows)} if attackers \ha{offer problem-space transformations that are tailored to manipulate real-world objects (e.g., Windows Portable Executable files)}.
+This is because the transformations used in EvadeDroid can only be applied to manipulate Android applications.
+We leave further exploration as future work since it is beyond the scope of this study.

+\ha{Finally, our study comprehensively covers various malware detection systems, employing diverse classifiers on different features with various types.
+However, there is an opportunity to improve the validity of our findings since the evaluation is conducted in controlled laboratory settings.
+Future research should delve deeper into the applicability of our adversarial attack framework in real-world environments, where dynamic factors like evolving malware landscapes and deployment scenarios may impact the attack's performance.}